Tencent posts record $2.7B profit as mobile game revenue tops PC for first time

 Outside of games, Tencent said its WeChat messenger app, which dominates China, was also a star performer.
 Its monthly active user count reached a new high of 963 million, although growth slowed from 34 percent last year to 19.5 percent.

 Tencent doesn’t disclose how many of that WeChat userbase is based in China, where it offers a rich set of services that better monetizes users, while it is also selective with the financial information it reveals around the app.
-It did note, though, that WeChat advertising was a key factor in growing its social advertising business to 6 billion RMB ($900 million), up 61 percent annually.
+It did state, though, that WeChat advertising was a key factor in growing its social advertising business to 6 billion RMB ($900 million), up 61 percent annually.

 0